 5 ways your new business will pack a punch online – for free

-If, like me, you get carried away by a huge choice of snazzy designs, consider what’s the best fit for the type of product you provide.
+If, like me, you get carried away by all the pretty templates, consider what’s the best fit for the type of product you provide.
 Bright colours and slideshows might look out of place on a website for a solicitors firm, for example.

 - Long tail keywords are longer, more specific search terms, for example, the keyword ‘Coffee beans’ could be extended to ‘Java coffee beans for UK delivery’.
 These make it easier to rank well when people are searching within your niche.

 - On each page of your site, include links to your other pages, and to other relevant websites.
 Like doorways, links help Google (and your visitors) find their way to more helpful content.
 The Gods will nod in approval.
 Most useful of all are backlinks – links from reputable websites to your site – a vote of confidence that does wonders for your reputation.

 - Google favours fresh content because it’s more relevant to searchers.
 Make sure your website’s up to date, then review and revise your content every few months.

 There’s lots more science behind perfecting SEO.
 Check out the Moz guide for an intro to the in-depth stuff.
 If you’re clever (and a bit lucky) in time you’ll hit the first page.
 If you’re very clever, you might just displace a corporate giant.